 Don’t DIY when it comes to gas appliances

 Working with gas can be dangerous, so it’s crucial that you never try to fix, fit or move appliances like your boiler or cooker yourself.
-Poorly fitted or serviced gas appliances can cause gas leaks, fires, explosions and carbon monoxide poisoning; it just isn’t worth the risk.
+Badly fitted or poorly maintained gas appliances can cause gas leaks, fires, explosions and carbon monoxide poisoning; it just isn’t worth the risk.

 By law, anyone carrying out work on gas appliances and fittings as part of their business must be competent and registered with us.
-That’s why we’d advise that you only ever use a Gas Safe registered engineer to carry out gas work in your home.
+That’s why you should only ever use a Gas Safe registered engineer to carry out gas work in your home.

-When your engineer visits, you’ll want to ask to see their Gas Safe ID card which confirms they’re appropriately qualified to safely carry out the work in question.
+When your engineer visits, you should ask to see their Gas Safe ID card which confirms they’re appropriately qualified to safely carry out the work in question.

 To help you and your family stay safe while you’re making improvements to your home, here are our top tips:

-- Don’t DIY with gas appliances, use a Gas Safe registered engineer
+- Don’t DIY with gas appliances, always use a Gas Safe registered engineer

 - Don’t block or cover air vents and flues; 'they are essential for safely working gas appliances'